 46You may make them an inheritance for your children after you, to hold for a possession; of them may you take your slaves forever.
 But over your brothers the children of Israel you must not rule, one over another, with harshness.

-47“If an alien or temporary resident with you becomes rich and your brother beside him has grown poor, and sells himself to the stranger or foreigner living among you, or to a member of the stranger’s family,
+47“If an alien or temporary resident with you becomes rich and your brother beside him has grown poor and he sells himself to the stranger or foreigner living among you, or to a member of the stranger’s family,

 48after he is sold he may be redeemed.
 One of his brothers may redeem him,

-49or his uncle or his uncle’s son may redeem him, or any who is a close relative to him of his family may redeem him; or if he has grown rich, he may redeem himself.
+49or his uncle or his uncle’s son may redeem him, or anyone from his family who is a close relative to him may redeem him; or if he has grown rich, he may redeem himself.

-50He is to reckon with him who bought him from the year that he sold himself to him to the Year of Jubilee: and the price of his sale will be according to the number of years; according to the time of a hired servant will he be with him.
+50He, along with the one who bought him, is to calculate from the year that he sold himself to him to the Year of Jubilee, and the price of his sale will be according to the number of years left until Jubilee; according to the time-period of a hired servant is it to be with him.

 51If there are yet many years, according to them he must give back the price of his redemption out of the money that he was bought for.

-52If there remain but a few years to the Year of Jubilee, then he will reckon with him; according to his years of service he will give back the price of his redemption.
+52If there remain but a few years to the Year of Jubilee, then he will calculate with him, according to his years of service he will give back the price of his redemption.

-53As a servant hired year by year will he be with him: he is not to rule harshly over him before your very eyes.
+53He will be with him as a hired servant year after year: he is not to rule harshly over him before your eyes.

 54If he is not redeemed by these means, then he is to be released in the Year of Jubilee, he and his children with him.